davew306/python-challenge/README.md

 <br>
 The first set of data is Bank data named: <h3> PyBank </h3>

-here is the output of the source code:
+here is the output of the code:

 ![image](https://user-images.githubusercontent.com/72616406/114914868-da976980-9df0-11eb-811b-bb78d045ef45.png)

 The second set of data is Election Polling data named: <h3> PyPoll </h3>

-here is the output of the source code:
+here is the output of the code:

 ![image](https://user-images.githubusercontent.com/72616406/114915303-61e4dd00-9df1-11eb-96cc-c60fa4728b4e.png)